longlinht/intern-git-practice-lab/README.md

 This repository is used for Git practice by summer internship students.

-Each group must work on its own branch, make commits, push changes, and open a Pull Request.
+Each group or individual must work on its own branch, make commits, push changes, and open a Pull Request.